ryan-a-baker/tap-on-aws/README.md

 1. Trust Policy: Limits the scope to the OIDC endpoint and the service account we'll attach the role to
 1. Permission Policy:  Limits the scope of what actions can be taken on what resources by the role.

-Note that both of these policies are best effort at a least privledge model, but be sure to review to ensure if they adhere to your organizations policies.
+**Note** Both of these policies are best effort at a least privledge model, but be sure to review to ensure if they adhere to your organizations policies.

 Build Service Trust Policy: